Kenxiz/MultiFuse/README.md

 ### Encryption/Decryption

 MultiFuse's encryption and decryption feature provides a simple and secure way to encrypt and decrypt data within a project.
-This feature includes a range of encryption algorithms, including AES and RSA, to ensure that data is kept secure.
+This feature uses AES (Advanced Encryption Standard), to ensure that data is kept secure.

 ### Chat AI